-The premise was based on the 2006 Governor’s Summit document of The 10 Essential Elements of Effective Early Care and Education Programs, by Arthur Reynolds, Ph.D., and Susan Neuman, Ed.D., which focuses on preschool.
-This project focused on essential elements related to infant and toddler early care and education programs, birth to three.
+The project’s premise was based on The 10 Essential Elements of Effective Early Care and Education Programs, by Arthur Reynolds, Ph.D., and Susan Neuman, Ed.D., produced for the 2006 Governor’s Summit.
+Where Reynolds and Neuman focused on preschool, our project focused on infant and toddler early care and education programs, serving children from birth to age three.

 - Developed criteria for choosing two national experts on infant and toddler development who would approach the work with developmental and family strengths perspectives.
 The two national experts were Helen Raikes, Ph.D., University of Nebraska-Lincoln; and Charlyn Harper Browne, Ph.D., from the Center for the Study of Social Policy, Quality Improvement Center on Early Childhood.